Can Yoga help in Preventive & Therapeutic Practice?

 Introduction

-An old practice rooted in Indian philosophy, yoga integrates physical posture (asana), breathing techniques (pranayama), meditation (dhyana), and ethical fields to promote a general well.
+An ancient practice rooted in Indian philosophy, yoga integrates physical postures (asana), breathing techniques (pranayama), meditation (dhyana), and ethical practices to promote overall well-being.
 For thousands of years, yoga has been rooted partly in Indian philosophy and traditional Indian spiritual practices [1].
 The role of yoga has recently expanded.
-Yoga is currently a popular physical and mental health method, adapted to international complementary and integrative medicine [2].
+Yoga is currently a popular physical and mental health practice, recognized as an international complementary and integrative medicine [2].
 In the latter environment, yoga often includes physical posture, breath control, deep relaxation, and meditation/mindfulness techniques.
-In Western society, yoga is increasingly popular as a preventive and therapeutic practice, and is one of the treatments with the fastest increase in prevalence [3], as seen in a study [4].
+In Western society, yoga is increasingly popular as a preventive and therapeutic practice and is among the treatments with the fastest increase in prevalence [3], as shown in a study [4].
 Over the years, yoga has gained global recognition for improving flexibility and relaxation, but also a powerful preventive and therapeutic device for various health conditions.
 Therefore, health service providers are increasingly presented with patients who use yoga to treat health conditions and those of interest [4].
-Yoga-based initiatives are becoming popular in promoting wellness in communities, businesses, and schools, and now, primary health care integration via AYUSH programs (India) is underway [5-7].
+Yoga-based initiatives are becoming increasingly popular for promoting wellness in communities, businesses, and schools, and the integration of primary health care via AYUSH programs (India) is now underway [5-7].
 Let’s look at the important Preventive and therapeutic functions of Yoga as seen from studies [5-7].
-Numerous positive advantages are also linked to yoga.
+Numerous benefits are also associated with yoga.